Kajsa Ekis Ekman: Journalism

-Ekman serves as editor-in-chief of Parabol Press.
-She contributes to the cultural section of Dagens Nyheter, she has written op-eds about foreign issues for the Norwegian newspaper Klassekampen, she is a literary critic at the Swedish daily Aftonbladets cultural section, and she contributes to Dala-Demokraten.
+In 2023, Ekman founded Parabol Press, an "intellectual monthly magazine" together with Swedish authors Nina Björk, Arne Ruth and Aleksa Lundberg.
+She currently serves as its editor-in-chief.
+She also writes op-eds about foreign policy for the Norwegian newspaper Klassekampen, and is a political op ed writer at Dala-Demokraten.
 She has also contributed to Le Monde diplomatique and Truthdig.

 She has previously worked as an editorial writer for left wing paper Dagens ETC and was a member of the editorial board for the magazine Brand.
-Ekman lectures internationally on prostitution, surrogacy, and crisis theory.